Lyr3x/Roode/README.md

 # RooDe
-People counter working with any smart home system which supports MQTT Project planning in public Trello Board: https://trello.com/b/Yonlc8Fw **Version 1.0 will break the support for all old hardware configurations working right now (IR-Sensors and VL53L0X)**
+People counter working with any smart home system which supports MQTT Project planning in public Trello Board: https://trello.com/b/Yonlc8Fw
-## Version 1.0 - Featurelist
-Here is a list of features which are working or in _work_
-* Counting people entering and leaving a room
-* Sensor threhsold calibration with standard deviation
-* Receiving commands from the controller e.g. recalibration or manual counter setting
-* OLED support
-* Sleep mode with Motion Sensor support
-* Domoticz Events provided (Roode is useable with every MQTT Controller)
-* _Introduction of the new Sensor - VL53L1X_
-* _Completely configurable over WebUI_
-* _Firmware upgrades over WebUI_
-* _Automatically creates Domoticz devices_

 ## Hardware
 There will be a specific Hardware setup (recommended brands etc.) soon!